GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 - A *binaural* array comprises two microphones placed a few centimeters apart from each other.
  This setup certainly constitutes the most studied robotic #acr("SSL") framework in the literature.
  A humanoid robotic head equipped with two microphones on each side has been the motivation to primarily consider this layout.
-- We have also proposed a *three microphone* design disposed in a V-shaped arrangement.
+- We have also proposed a *three-microphone* design laid out in a V-shaped arrangement.
 - Finally, a *square* array of four microphones has been implemented too.

 Their implementation has been integrated in our simulator (see @sec:simulator:simulator:components:sim_scenarios).